fauberma/droplet-phenotyping/README.md

 3. **Setup environment variables**

-   The enviornment variables are set to default.
+   The enviornment variables are set to default in the `.env` file.
-   If the '/Experiment', '/Droplet_db' or 'CNN_models' directories should be moved to different locations (e.g. to an external drive) the corresponding paths need to be updated.
+   The directories `/Experiments`, `/Droplet_db` or `CNN_models` can be moved to different locations (e.g. external drives).
+   The new location of the directories must be updated in the `.env`.

 5. **Run the application**

-  The pipeline can be executed step-by-step in the 'full_pipeline.ipynb' notebook.
+   A step-by-step guide for the full execution of the pipeline is demonstrated `full_pipeline.ipynb` notebook.

 ## Usage